Doctor Google, the arch enemy of any respectable GP, often unfairly blames thyroid problems for common health issues.

 Hyperthyroidism symptoms include:

 - weight loss;

 Hypothyroidism symptoms include:

-    More often than not, the above symptoms are caused by factors unrelated to your thyroid.
-Hypothyroidism, as an example,

-    affects around 6-10% of women under 65 years old1.
-My guess is ten times this amount of women experience weight gain,

-    dry skin or constipation throughout life.
+More often than not, factors unrelated to your thyroid cause the above symptoms.
+Hypothyroidism, as an example, affects around 6-10% of women under 65 years old.
+My guess is ten times this amount of women experience weight gain, dry skin or constipation throughout life.